North Wales and Anglesey is renowned for it’s outdoor adventure activities:

-Below we have listed our local towns and villages and a few places we recommend to eat or activities of interest
+However if you fancy some culture then what better than explore some of our quaint local towns and villages.
+We have listed a few places we recommend to eat or activities of interest

 The Royal town with its historic Castle draws many visitors to the town.
 A number of interesting exhibits can be found in the castle and what a view of the Menai Straits and the old town can be seen from its ramparts.